dhconnelly/june-lang/README.md

 ## Usage

-    junec examples/hello.june
+    june examples/hello.june
-    junevm examples/hello.wasm

 For more usage information, run `junec --help`.
 For examples, see `examples/`.

 ## Previous work and references

-For more details on wasm, wasi, and wasmtime:
+For more details on wasm and wasmtime:

 -   [WebAssembly Specification](https://webassembly.github.io/spec/core/)
 -   [Wasmtime documentation](https://docs.wasmtime.dev/)